Digitalization and automation: some very good news for employment!

 Wednesday 24 july 2019

 Digitalization is a phenomenon that can be found in all layers of our economic fabric, and in particular in the maintenance service sector, as we will see in this article.
-In common thought, digitalization is often synonymous of job destruction, and there are rumours that robots will soon replace human work everywhere.
+In common thought, digitalization is often synonymous with job destruction, and there are rumors that robots will soon replace human work everywhere.
 But should we totally fear this digital revolution in our economy?
 It turns out that despite these assumptions, it is used more to help humans be more effective than to replace them altogether.
 All we must do is choose the right world of operation, and the technology will help us to be smarter.

 Is this concern about technology recent?
 Not really.
 Thus, as early as 1788 in Normandy, 2000 workers burned a cotton spinning machine and, a few years later, in 1811, it was at the heart of the English industrial revolution that the Luddism movement broke out.
 The Luddites were workers fighting against factories that started using machines, which threatened to put them out of work.
-These craftsmen had organized demonstrations, revolts and destruction of equipment.
+These craftsmen had organized demonstrations, revolts, and destruction of equipment.
 This fear of "technological unemployment", as described by Keynes, has thus been latent for 250 years while during this period the capitalist economy has demonstrated its ability to generate a considerable number of new jobs in a context of mechanization and massive scientific and technological progress.

 Automation, a must in the digital age

 It is absolutely correct to state that the service industries will be impacted by digitalization.
 According to a McKinsey report on digitalization and its effect on jobs worldwide, it is observed that among the jobs most affected by digitalization in developed countries, there are construction machinery and equipment operators, as well as office workers, such as payroll managers and administrative employees.
-If there is a loss of some jobs positions that require few qualifications, these comments need to be qualified, as we will see later.
+If there is a loss of some job positions that require few qualifications, these comments need to be qualified, as we will see later.

-This negative first approach to "4th industrialisation", with the introduction in all sectors of robotization, digitalization, automation and algorithms that could eventually replace the work done by a human being, makes it a threat.
+This negative first approach to "4th industrialization", with the introduction in all sectors of robotization, digitalization, automation and algorithms that could eventually replace the work done by a human being, makes it a threat.
 However, a more detailed assessment shows that through faster algorithms, more efficient, delays will be reduced, errors due to any devolution eliminated, and productivity will increase drastically, creating added value and wealth, and this can only be done by maintaining a human presence in companies in order to associate the machine with people.

 Thereupon, aeronautical maintenance has undergone a major transformation by gradually becoming robotized.
 The aim was to improve aircraft inspections and traceability, by overcoming one of the main limitations of human beings: tiredness and deconcentration.
 Repetitive and tiring tasks naturally lead to scattering, to the desire to turn away from work and to a lack of motivation.
 Algorithms have the advantage of being able to perform repetitive automated actions without any alteration of the activity.
 This results in increased reliability and a perfect reiteration of inspections.
 As a result, faster maintenance operations make it possible to optimize aircraft availability, reduce maintenance operating costs and ensure better safety for aircraft passengers.
 Machines also have an infinite capacity to process massive volumes of information and data very quickly where human beings have only limited potential.